Kenny Shields: Early career

 Shields moved to Saskatoon to attend the University of Saskatchewan and joined the local band Witness Incorporated.
 The band started touring the country, opening for Roy Orbison and Cream.
 His career was sidetracked in 1970 when he was critically injured in a car accident.

-Shields returned to music in 1975 and moved to Regina, Saskatchewan, following the dissolution of Witness Incorporated.
+Shields returned to music in 1975 and moved to Regina, Saskatchewan as well as Saskatoon, Saskatchewan following the dissolution of Witness Incorporated.
 He began performing with local musicians and soon formed the band that would become Streetheart.
 The band became a success in Canada, frequently playing cities across the country and recording six studio albums and one double-disc live album.
 Their more popular tour mates would include AC/DC, Styx and Max Webster.

 Later career and death

 After the original Streetheart lineup dissolved, with two of them leaving to form Loverboy, Shields would continue to tour as the Kenny Shields Band throughout the 1980s.
 He would reunite with some of the original group in the late 1990s to play festival shows.

-In 2017, Shields was forced to back out of the band's 40th anniversary tour when he became disoriented and confused during a Canada Day concert in Sherwood Park, Alta.
-He had undergone an emergency surgery and a combination of health problems led to the band cancelling its 40th anniversary tour.
+Heart disease ran strongly in the Shields family, affecting Kenny's grandfather, father, and uncle.
+Kenny had been dealing with heart issues for over a decade unknown to anyone but immediate family.
+During his final performance reduced oxygen flow from hereditary cardiac complications contributed directly to the disorientation and memory loss witnessed on stage.
+This occurred in 2017 at the Canada Day concert in Sherwood Park, Alberta.
+His demise led to the band cancelling its 40th anniversary tour.

 Shields died at St. Boniface General Hospital in Winnipeg.
 Band mate Jeff Neill, via the band's Facebook page, confirmed on July 21, 2017, that Shields died that morning.